opennetworkinglab/ngsdn-tutorial/EXERCISE-7.md

 * How come all `"fabricDeviceConfig"` blocks are gone in the new file?
 * Look at the `"interfaces"` config blocks, what has changed w.r.t. the old file?
-* In the new file, why untagged interfaces have only one VLAN ID value, while tagged ones can take many (JSON array)?
+* In the new file, why do the untagged interfaces have only one VLAN ID value, while the tagged ones can take many (JSON array)?
 * Is the `interfaces` block provided for all host-facing ports?
 Which ports are missing and which hosts are attached to those ports?